csinva/csinva.github.io/_notes/research_ovws/ovw_uncertainty.md

     - ![Screen Shot 2019-06-26 at 10.06.11 AM](../assets/quantile_losses.png)
   - [Single-Model Uncertainties for Deep Learning](https://arxiv.org/abs/1811.00908) (tagovska & lopez-paz 2019) - use simultaneous quantile regression

-# complementarity

-## rejection learning

-- **rejection learning** - allow models to *reject* (not make a prediction) when they are not confidently accurate ([chow 1957](https://ieeexplore.ieee.org/abstract/document/5222035/?casa_token=UiIdn8AjFjYAAAAA:XvnZPA7rJlvwxD-bIh2dNG4SPfnHtDYWcBUmAFYRxD6Xk8QE5osnKLs8tAlib_doL8OxqYjMLDE), [cortes et al. 2016](https://link.springer.com/chapter/10.1007/978-3-319-46379-7_5))
-- [To Trust Or Not To Trust A Classifier](http://papers.nips.cc/paper/7798-to-trust-or-not-to-trust-a-classifier.pdf) (jiang, kim et al 2018) - find a trusted region of points based on nearest neighbor density (in some embedding space)
-    - trust score uses density over some set of nearest neighbors
-    - do clustering for each class - trust score = distance to once class's cluster vs the other classes

 # outlier-detection

+*Note: outlier detection uses information only about X to find points "far away" from the main distribution*

 - overview from [sklearn](https://scikit-learn.org/stable/modules/outlier_detection.html)
   - **elliptic envelope** - assume data is Gaussian and fit elliptic envelop (maybe robustly) to tell when data is an outlier
   - **local outlier factor** (breunig et al. 2000) - score based on nearest neighbor density
   - idea: gradients should be larger if you are on the image manifold
   - [isolation forest](https://ieeexplore.ieee.org/abstract/document/4781136) (liu et al. 2008) - lower average number of random splits required to isolate a sample means more outlier
   - [one-class svm](https://scikit-learn.org/stable/modules/generated/sklearn.svm.OneClassSVM.html#sklearn.svm.OneClassSVM) - estimates the support of a high-dimensional distribution using a kernel (2 approaches:)
     - separate the data from the origin (with max margin between origin and points) (scholkopf et al. 2000)
     - find a sphere boundary around a dataset with the volume of the sphere minimized ([tax & duin 2004](https://link.springer.com/article/10.1023/B:MACH.0000008084.60811.49))

 - [detachment index](https://escholarship.org/uc/item/9d34m0wz) (kuenzel 2019) - based on random forest
   - for covariate $j$, detachment index $d^j(x) = \sum_i^n w (x, X_i) \vert X_i^j - x^j \vert$
     - $w(x, X_i) = \underbrace{1 / T\sum_{t=1}^{T}}_{\text{average over T trees}} \frac{\overbrace{1\{ X_i \in L_t(x) \}}^{\text{is }   X_i \text{ in the same leaf?}}}{\underbrace{\vert L_t(x) \vert}_{\text{num points in leaf}}}$ is $X_i$ relevant to the point $x$?

+# uncertainty detection

+*Note: uncertainty detection uses information about X / $\phi(X)$ and Y,  to find points for which a particular prediction may be uncertain.
+This is similar to the predicted probability output by many popular classifiers, such as logistic regression.*

+- **rejection learning** - allow models to *reject* (not make a prediction) when they are not confidently accurate ([chow 1957](https://ieeexplore.ieee.org/abstract/document/5222035/?casa_token=UiIdn8AjFjYAAAAA:XvnZPA7rJlvwxD-bIh2dNG4SPfnHtDYWcBUmAFYRxD6Xk8QE5osnKLs8tAlib_doL8OxqYjMLDE), [cortes et al. 2016](https://link.springer.com/chapter/10.1007/978-3-319-46379-7_5))
+- [To Trust Or Not To Trust A Classifier](http://papers.nips.cc/paper/7798-to-trust-or-not-to-trust-a-classifier.pdf) (jiang, kim et al 2018) - find a trusted region of points based on nearest neighbor density (in some embedding space)
+  - trust score uses density over some set of nearest neighbors
+  - do clustering for each class - trust score = distance to once class's cluster vs the other classes

-# bayesian approaches
+## bayesian approaches

 - **epistemic uncertainty** - uncertainty in the DNN model parameters
   - without good estimates of this, often get aleatoric uncertainty wrong (since $p(y\vert x) = \int p(y \vert x, \theta) p(\theta \vert data) d\theta$